wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-scheduling-a-runbook.md

 ## Creating a schedule

-You can either create a new schedule with the Azure Management Portal or with Windows PowerShell.
-You also have the option of creating a new schedule when you link a runbook to a schedule using the Azure Management Portal.
+You can either create a new schedule with the Azure  Classic  Management Portal or with Windows PowerShell.
+You also have the option of creating a new schedule when you link a runbook to a schedule using the Azure  Classic  Management Portal.

-### To create a new schedule with the Azure Management Portal
+### To create a new schedule with the Azure  Classic  Management Portal

-1. In the Azure Management Portal, select Automation and then then click the name of an automation account.
+1. In the Azure  Classic  Management Portal, select Automation and then then click the name of an automation account.
 1. Select the **Assets** tab.
 1. At the bottom of the window, click **Add Setting**.
 1. Click **Add Schedule**.